 Reading, Writing & Speaking

-Dear future Prep parents, please meet Sandy Liddell, our Literacy Learning Specialist here at Chandler Park Primary School.
+Dear future Prep parents, please meet Sandy Liddell who currently teaches our Grade 1 students.
+Sandy was our Literacy Learning Specialist here at Chandler Park Primary School in 2020.
 Sandy has made a series of three videos covering the main areas of Literacy; Reading, Writing and Speaking & Listening.

 Please follow the links below to find out more about each area.

-Dear parents, here is Mark Chludzinski, our ICT Learning Specialist at Chandler Park Primary School.
+Dear parents, here is Mark Chludzinski, one of our Grade 5/6 teachers at Chandler Park Primary School.
 Mark has put together some important information regarding the Technology we have here at school, as well as how we use it to both follow and enhance the curriculum.
 Please follow the link to find out more.

-We will both be assisting with the kinder assessments over the coming weeks.
+Kinder assessments will be taking place in Term 4 and will advise you of these times as soon as they are available.
 If your child has seen any health professionals, or is currently working with a speech pathologist or occupational therapist, please bring along any reports you may have.
 The more information we have about your child, the better we can support your child’s transition to school.

 Please feel free to contact either of us at the school if you have any questions or concerns.

 We look forward to meeting your children over the coming weeks and are excited to see them begin their school journey in 2022!

 Hi, my name is Andrea Perkin and I’m the speech pathologist at Chandler Park Primary School.
 I work with children to support and develop their speech, language, literacy and social skills.
 I work with students individually and in small groups, typically within the junior years.
 I work collaboratively with the classroom teachers and parents to create suitable goals for students and run fun and engaging sessions to assist students to achieve their goals.